aikupoker/deeper-stacker/README.md

 DeepHoldem to work for flop, turn and river, you will need to create your own models.

 1. `cd ACPCServer && make`
-2. `./dealer testMatch holdem.nolimit.2p.reverse_blinds.game 1000 0 Alice Bob`
+2. `./dealer testMatch holdem.nolimit.2p.reverse_blinds.game 1000 0 Alice Bob`.
-3. 2 ports will be output, note them down as port1 and port2
+3. 2 ports will be output, note them down as port1 and port2.
-4. Open a second terminal and `cd Source && th Player/manual_player.lua <port1>`
+4. Open a second terminal and `cd Source && th Player/manual_player.lua <port1>`.
 5. Open a third terminal and `cd Source && th Player/deepstack.lua <port2>`.
-It will take about 20 minutes to load all the flop buckets, but this is actually not necessary until you've created your own flop model.
-You can skip the flop bucket computation by commenting out line 44 of `Source/Nn/next_round_value_pre.lua`.
-6. Once the deepstack player is done loading, you can play against it using manual_player terminal. `f` = fold, `c` = check/call, `450` = raise my total pot commitment to 450 chips.
+6. Once the deepstack player is done loading, you can play against it using manual_player terminal.

+Possible actions:
+* `f` = fold.
+* `c` = check/call
+* `450` = raise my total pot commitment to 450 chips.

 ## Playing vs Slum Bot